ezsystems/commerce-documentation/docs/guide/configuration/how_to_store_sessions_in_memcache_using_stash_and_separate_them_from_other_stash_caches.md

 ### Test 1.
 Sessions are stored in Memcached

 1. Configure just one memcached server
-1. Connect with telnet, check that session name are stored as keys
+1. Connect with telnet, check that session names are stored as keys
 1. Expected: site is working

 ### Test 2.
 Failover server works

 1. Configure 2 memcached servers on different ports
 1. Stop first server
-1. Connect with telnet to second server, check that session name are stored as keys
+1. Connect with telnet to second server, check that session names are stored as keys
 1. Expected: site is working